Select Page

 For more information on sexing male and female Barn Owls see our sexing Barn Owls photoguide.

-Unlike the very small fluffy body feathers from an adult Barn Owl, nestling fluff is a temporary feather extension so it has no quill.
-It is generally less dense with a sparse wispy appearance.
+Unlike the very small fluffy body feathers from an adult Barn Owl, nestling fluff or down is a temporary feather extension so it has no quill.
+It’s generally less dense, with a sparse wispy appearance.
+In the photo shown, the top row shows small adult body feathers and the bottom row shows nestling fluff.

 Dead Barn Owls